F0lak/dm_open_ref/ref/proc/md5.md

 +   text or null.
 <!-- -->
 **Args:**
-+   T+ A text string.
++   T: A text string.
-+   F+ A file.
++   F: A file.

 This proc implements MD5 hashing.
-A hash function is a one-way process that compacts information to a short value+ a hash.
+A hash function is a one-way process that compacts information to a short value: a hash.
 The same value will always have the same hash.
 Among other uses, most computers use hashing to store passwords.
 By storing just the hash, the password file contains very little sensitive information, but the password can